3 years fixed | Exclusive limited time offer

 Equitable Bank Mortgage Payment Increases

-Mortgage prepayment defines a situation where a borrower pays off some, or all of their mortgage early.
+Mortgage prepayment defines a situation where a borrower pays off some or all of their mortgage early.
 Each lender has its own allowances for prepayment, and its own penalties for breaking your mortgage early through prepayment.

-Equitable Bank provides prepayment privileges on all their mortgage products, including making a lump sum payment up to a certain percent of your original principal balance, or by increasing your regular payments by a certain amount.
+Equitable Bank provides prepayment privileges on all their mortgage products, including making a lump sum payment up to a certain percent of your original principal balance or increasing your regular payments by a certain amount.
 These privileges depend on the type of mortgage you have with Equitable Bank and the specifics of your mortgage terms and conditions.
-If you have a closed-term mortgage with Equitable Bank and you prepay your mortgage loan in full, or make a lump sum payment to reduce your principal amount but exceeds your prepayment privilege, you will have to pay an additional prepayment charge, for which Equitable has a prepayment charge calculator.

 Equitable Bank Annual Mortgage Prepayment

 Equitable Bank offers a fairly competitive annual mortgage prepayment amount of 15-20%, depending on the type of mortgage you have with them.
-On their website, the bank recommends checking your mortgage loan documents for your exact prepayment terms, or by calling them directly at 1-888-334-3313.
+On their website, the bank recommends checking your mortgage loan documents for your exact prepayment terms or by calling them directly at 1-888-334-3313.

 Canadian Bank Closed Mortgage Prepayment Amounts